Write your resume in 15 minutes

 2. Describe Each Incident Clearly

 This is where your documentation comes in.
-Outline each incident, sticking to the facts.
-Include relevant details like dates, times, locations, and direct quotes if possible.
+Outline each incident with dates, times, locations, and direct quotes if possible.
+This makes your abuse complaint more credible and professional.
 Avoid emotional language and keep it focused on the behavior itself.
 Sticking to the facts makes it clear you’re serious and professional about your concerns.

 3. Attach Evidence and Mention Witnesses